ChristianGerloff/interbrain-network-embedding/README.md

 ## <a id='overview'></a> Overview:

   The paper posits a comprehensive analytical framework for inference and prediction based on bipartite interbrain graphs and shows the general topological properties of interbrain networks.
 The proposed embedding in the paper provides a method to study interpersonal synchrony for inferential inquiries and prediction on individual level.
 This repository illustrates the generation of interbrain networks and the interbrain network embedding.
-The proposed frameworks comes with the following benefits:
+The proposed framework comes with the following benefits:

 *   interpretable: yields both global and region-specific insight (which regions seed  interpersonal neural synchrony)
 *   accounts for uncertainty in channel localization